 Getting Windows 10 Insider Preview 🔗︎

 Download latest ISO at https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced .
-Choose “Windows 10 Insider Preview (FAST) - Build 18912”.
-If there’s a later build number, get that instead and then you can skip the work to upgrade to 18917.
+Choose “Windows 10 Insider Preview (FAST) - Build 18932”.
+If there’s a later build, that will work too.

 Installing on a virtual machine 🔗︎

 Note: this currently only works with Intel processors.
 The Hyper-V hypervisor used by WSL2 cannot run underneath another hypervisor on AMD processors.